 Stubble burning is burning of straw stubble from rice and wheat harvest and is hazardous for Delhi and its residents.
 Stubble burning causes increased particulate matter concentration in atmospheric air which can penetrate deep inside the lungs raising lung cancer chances by 36%.

 India shares 26.2 % in total global Disability Adjusted Life Years (DALY).
 Punjab, Haryana, Uttar Pradesh and Rajasthan from Northern India reported highest DALY.
-A report from World Bank showed that Biomass Burning contributes to 9-28 % of PM2.5 in Delhi, 23-29 % of PM2.5 in Mumbai, 24% of PM2.5 in Chandigarh and 37-70 % of PM2.5 in Kolkata.
+A report from World Bank showed that Biomass Burning contributes to 9-28 % of PM2.5 in Delhi, 23-29 % in Mumbai, 24% in Chandigarh and 37-70 % in Kolkata.
 Particles released from stubble burning are stagnant at 2 km height higher than the stubble region and these particles are dispersed by wind to higher heights at 3000m towards the side of Delhi.
 The stagnation of these particles could be due to reduced wind speed and direction.

 Emissions from burned stubble: